 For the most part, the original imported smaller standard or Guinea Jerseys are a thing of the past, yet a few still remain in the lineages of our cattle today.
 And since Mr. Martin never registered any cattle, it is hard to determine with certainty, the purity or lineage of any cattle claimed to have been his or sold by him.
 Many are proud to own stock originally purchased from Martin.
-His son Ansley and Martin's wife both confirmed this to me directly.
+His only son Ansley and Martin's wife both confirmed this to me directly.

 There are other breeders who later bred standard Jerseys to other naturally smaller dual purpose or beef breeds such as Dexter (called "Belmonts" or "Belfairs" depending on who you talk to), Lowline Angus.
 Galloway, British Whites and even Zebu's, etc., which brought the original medium size of the imported Jerseys down in some offspring, to what we now call the "miniature" version of Jersey cows.
 These very small sizes do not naturally appear in nature, but have on occasion happened as a fluke of nature, as with any breed.
-They were considered "runts" in the UK whenever born this small naturally, and destroyed.
+They were considered "runts" in the UK if/whenever born this small naturally, and destroyed.
 This crossing with other breeds also gave these little dairy cows their "polled" genetics as well as introduced "pink" noses in some cattle.
 True, original island Jersey cattle have black noses and horns, without exception.
 Polling in heritage Jersey Island bulls has only recently become popular there for exporatation of semen.
 They still tether cattle by their horns on hillsides there, horns are important to them.